 - Administrator rights to run the installer

-- Windows 10: Internet connectivity to enable the automatic driver installation.
+- Internet connectivity to enable the automatic driver and .net framework installation.

 To use the camera, an additional camera driver has to be installed manually.
 The driver is available from the IDS homepage (you will have to register before you can download).
 Only the USB driver is required for the camera to work.

 If the video feedback is stuttering, consider changing the system’s usb configuration.
 Ideally, the camera does not share the usb bus with other devices that require high bandwidth or the camera is even connected via a dedicated usb card.